TheFellow/arch-lint/README.md

 The linter will:

-- For all files in scope, which is
+- For all packages in scope, which is
-   - Files matching the `include` pattern(s)
+   - Packages matching the `include` pattern(s), except
-   - Files not matching the `exclude` pattern(s)
+   - Packages matching the `exclude` pattern(s)
-- For each file matching a `forbid` pattern:
+- For each package matching a `forbid` pattern:
    - Report a linting error, unless
    - The import matches an `except` pattern